SRIJON027/Chakma-Hate-Speech-Survey-App/README.md

 Connect your repository to Streamlit Community Cloud.

-In the Streamlit Cloud dashboard, go to App Settings > Secrets.
+In the Streamlit Cloud dashboard, go to App Settings > Secrets and paste the contents of your secrets.toml.

-Copy the contents of your local secrets.toml and paste them into the Cloud Secrets area.